-The young adult's ministry is made up of university students and young professionals.
-This ministry continues to make positive impact in the lives of the young adults in the community.
-Our endless efforts to encourage young adults to pursue education and achieve academic excellence, has resulted in several of them graduating from university in bachelors and masters' degrees.
-This continues to inspire others to enrol in universities to pursue various degree programs to make their lives more purposeful and meaningful in society.
+Our young adult's ministry made up of university students and young professionals continued to make positive impact in the lives of the young adults in the community.
+Virtual meetings were held to continue to encourage young adults to pursue education and achieve academic excellence.
+We continued to celebrate various university graduations which inspires others to enrol and do same.

-Various virtual events were held by the World Movers Generation Ministry, such as the Movers and Shakers Conference, Bible Hub Community Bible Study Meetings, Relationship seminars, Quiz Nights and other social events.
+Various events were held by the World Movers Generation Ministry, such as Bible Hub Community Bible Study Meetings, Relationship seminars, Quiz Nights and other social events.